WatchOS 7.4: Best new Apple Watch features to try

 Unlock with Apple Watch

-With WatchOS 7.4 (and iOS 14.5 on the iPhone), you'll be able to opt in to a feature on the iPhone that lets you use the Apple Watch to authenticate Face ID when your face is covered.
+With WatchOS 7.4 and iOS 14.5 on the iPhone (available to download next week) you'll be able to opt in to a feature on the iPhone that lets you use the Apple Watch to authenticate Face ID when your face is covered.

 To activate the feature, both the Apple Watch and the iPhone need to be running the latest version of their respective software and must be password-protected.